CSC's Data Storage Services - Services for Research

-High-capacity storage service for utilising data in computing environments.
-The data is stored as static objects (object storage).
+A high-capacity storage service for utilising data in computing environments.
+In Allas, data is stored as static objects.
 Allas can be used with S3 or Swift API compatible tools.
 Automatic data backups are not provided.More about Allas »

 Storing data while computing

 Storage environment on CSC supercomputers

-The storage environment areas of Puhti and Mahti are designed and intended only for active research data.
-Data that is not used on weekly basis can be stored in Allas.Read more about storage environment on CSC supercomputers »
+Data that is not used on a weekly basis can be stored in Allas.More about the storage environment on our supercomputers »

 Storage in cloud environments